The Sūtra of the Sublime Golden Light (1)

 “If any being, because they wish to make offerings to this king of sūtras, perfectly adorns their home by even putting up one canopy or hanging one streamer, then through that cause and condition they will be reborn in accordance with their aspiration, among the six paradises,1027 and enjoy according to their wishes a sublime, supreme divine palace made of the seven jewels.
 Each one will frolic together with seven thousand devīs and enjoy inconceivable superior bliss constantly, day and night.”

-Then1028 Sthāvarā, the earth goddess, said to the Bhagavat, “Therefore, Bhagavat, when anyone among the four class of followers sits upon a Dharma throne and teaches this Dharma correctly, I will protect and defend that individual day and night.
+Then1028 Sthāvarā, the earth goddess, said to the Bhagavat, “Therefore, Bhagavat, when anyone among the four classes of followers sits upon a Dharma throne and teaches this Dharma correctly, I will protect and defend that individual day and night.
 I will make my body invisible and come before their Dharma thrones and will support their feet.1029

 “Bhagavat, those beings, who have planted good roots with many hundreds of thousands of buddhas, will widely promulgate such a sūtra as this so that it will not vanish.
 Any being who listens to this sūtra will in the time that follows, for countless hundreds of thousands of quintillions of eons, constantly enjoy perfect happiness among devas and humans.
 They will meet many buddhas and will quickly attain the highest, most complete enlightenment of buddhahood.
 They will not experience the suffering of the three lower existences or of saṃsāra.”1030